learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ![png](index_files/index_8_0.png)

 Note the structural difference between the top and bottom set of graphs.
-You can tell the structure looks very different: instead of getting a pretty homogenous "cloud", our categorical variables creating scatter plots generates vertical lines, for discrete values.
-Another plot type that may ne useful looking at is the histogram.
+You can tell the structure looks very different: instead of getting a pretty homogeneous "cloud", categorical variables generate vertical lines for discrete values.
+Another plot type that may be useful to look at is the histogram.

 ```python